 Fresh coriander, to garnish 2 tbsp chopped

-Black eyes peas usually works out best, if you roast them for 10 mins on hot kadai and then pressure cook.
-Unlike Channa, these gets cooked well if you forget to soak overnight.
+Black eyes peas usually work out best, if you roast them for 10 mins on hot Kadai and then pressure cook.
+Unlike Channa, these get cooked well if you forget to soak overnight.

 Fresh Black Eyed Peas Kurma